 Specifically, \textit{NuSync} takes four consecutive historical RGB observations along with an additional RGB-BEV pair as input.
 In the synchronous setting, the RGB-BEV pair shares the same timestamp as the last historical frame, i.e., $ I^{\text{sync}}_t = \{ I^{RGB}_t, I^{RGB}_{t+1}, I^{RGB}_{t+2}, I^{RGB}_{t+3}, I^{RGB}_{t+3}, I^{BEV}_{t+3} \} $.
-In addition, we construct temporally asynchronous samples in which the four historical frames remain consecutive, while the RGB-BEV pair is randomly selected from 1 to 2 frames ahead (corresponding to 0.5--1\,s at 2\,Hz).
+In the asynchronous setting, we construct temporally asynchronous samples in which the four historical frames remain consecutive, while RGB--BEV pairs are constructed at both 1-frame and 2-frame future offsets, corresponding to 0.5s and 1s at 2Hz.
 For example, $ I^{\text{async}}_t = \{ I^{RGB}_t, I^{RGB}_{t+1}, I^{RGB}_{t+2}, I^{RGB}_{t+3}, I^{RGB}_{t+k}, I^{BEV}_{t+k} \} $, where $k \in \{4, 5\}$.
 In the output space, \textit{NuSync} annotates meta-actions over a 3-second horizon, providing up to twenty possible combinations of longitudinal and lateral actions at 1s, 2s, and 3s.
 After curation, \textit{NuSync} contains 80.1K samples in total.
 More details about \textit{NuSync} and the associated decision benchmark are provided in Appendix~\ref{sec:async_decision}.
 To the best of our knowledge, \textit{NuSync} is the first open-source decision dataset that supports asynchronous multi-frame meta-action inference.
 Similarly, for CARLA simulation, we construct the \textit{PDM-Meta} dataset based on PDM-Lite following the same protocol.
 Due to the ambiguous boundaries between lateral meta-actions in simulation, we only annotate longitudinal decisions.

 Based on the constructed meta-action datasets, given an observation sequence $o_t$, the AE predicts a sequence of meta-action tokens $\hat{z}_t = \{\hat{z}_t^j\}_{j=1}^{J}$, where $j$ represents j-th token and M depicts the necessary amount of tokens to be encoded as a meta-action.
 Unlike the next-token prediction used by the UE, the AE adopts a token-wise prediction paradigm and optimizes the policy by minimizing the negative log-likelihood of the target decision tokens: